Inducted in 2015

 1898 - 1934

 Charles Thomas Philippe Ulm was a soldier, aviator, company manager and airline owner best known for his partnership with Sir Charles Kingsford Smith, but who also set a number of his own flight records over a short career.
-He has been described as a practical visionary with a keen sense of humour, who displayed “… extraordinary precision in thought and courage in adversity”.
+He has been described as a practical visionary with a keen sense of humor, who displayed “… extraordinary precision in thought and courage in adversity”.

 Charles Ulm was born on 18 October 1898 at Middle Park, Melbourne, and was educated at state schools initially in Melbourne and later in Sydney after his family moved interstate.
 He was working as a clerk in a stockbroking office when World War I broke out.
 Despite being only 16, he enlisted in the 1st Battalion, Australian Imperial Force, on 16 September 1914, claiming to be 20 years of age.
 Charles was among the first troops to land at Gallipoli on 25 April 1915.
 His stay was short-lived; wounded in action within days he returned to Australia where he was discharged for being a minor.
 He re-enlisted in January 1917 and served on the Western Front until being badly wounded in July 1918.